Filip Mitrović

 Filip Mitrovic (born October 31, 1991, Kraljevo) is a Serbian pop singer.
 Before becoming a singer, he was a pizza master.

 Debut

 The public was introduced to Filip through the talent show Prvi glas Srbije (season 1) which was aired on Prva Srpska Televizija where he won the fifth place.
 A year after the expiry of the contract, he signed a new contract and became part of Grand Production, the largest production company in the Balkan.

 Discography

-For Grand Production he published a song Šta sam ti ja, a duet with a Serbian folk singer Biljana Sečivanović.
+In 2013, he began working with Grand Production, one of Serbia’s most proeminent music production companies, through which he released “Šta sam ti ja,” a duet with Serbian folk singer Biljana Sečivanović.

-A few months later he was invited to participate in a reality show Farma which was broadcast on RTV Pink.
-In this reality, he stayed 95 days and then he presented his first single Ljubavni parazit which quickly became a hit on TV and radio stations.
+A few months later, he was invited to participate in the reality television show Farma, broadcast by RTV Pink, one of Serbia’s major television networks.
+He remained on the show for 95 days, gaining significant public exposure beyond the music industry.
+Following his appearance on the program, he released his first solo single, “Ljubavni parazit,” which soon gained significant popularity on Serbian television and radio stations.